 I realise that those examples are all from people who, like me, pursued a third level education on leaving school.
 That’s down to my surroundings, certainly.
 However, there are also many around me who left school and pursued FETAC courses, who went straight out to work, who returned to education as mature students when they knew what they wanted to do.
 There are different pathways to absolutely everything, and your Leaving Cert Results make up merely one of those ways.

 Congratulations to you if you are thrilled with your results today.
 Enjoy the feeling, lap up the congratulations and give yourself a pat on the back.
 But if they’re not what you want, or you need, have faith.
 These things do all work out in the end.
 In a few years, I guarantee you, you’ll be looking back and wondering what all the crying was about.

 To the parents of those receiving Leaving Cert results this morning – have a well earned cup of tea in silence this morning – this has been your battle too.
 Time to relax a bit.
 The end is near.

 BadMammy is on Facebook.

-1800 265 165 – This Freephone helpline is open from 10 am on results day, Wednesday, 16th August, to take calls from students and parents seeking advice and up to date information on what choices are available to students.
-It will open for three days the week of the results as well as a further three days the following week, after the release of CAO Round One offers.
+1800 265 165 – This Leaving Cert Freephone helpline is open from 10 am on results day, Wednesday, 15th August, to take calls from students and parents seeking advice and up to date information on what choices are available to students.
+It will open for three days the week of the results.
+It will also be open for three days next week, after the release of CAO Round One offers.
 It’s run by the National Parents’ Council Post Primary (NPCpp) and sponsored by eir.